Contested vs. Uncontested Divorces in TN

 Just like with timing, there is no one-size-fits-all answer to the cost of a divorce.
 Uncontested divorces that require little to no intervention and that move through the court system the fastest will cost the least amount of money.
 Contested divorces that require mediation, litigation, and many hours of research and case preparation will cost thousands of dollars.
 Divorces are typically billed by the hour by the attorney, and attorneys charge hundreds of dollars per hour.

-I’m Judy A. Oxford, an experienced Franklin divorce lawyer, and I have represented clients in both contested and uncontested divorces for many years.
+I’m Judy A. Oxford, an experienced Brentwood divorce lawyer, and I have represented clients in both contested and uncontested divorces for many years.
 I can help you put together the paperwork that will ensure that you are protecting your rights in an uncontested divorce, and I can give you counsel to ensure that you have thought over all the implications of your divorce.
 In a contested divorce, I can help you build a strong case to get the best divorce settlement you can, or present the best case in court that you can, including the child custody arrangements and financial arrangements you want consistent with the law.

 Whether a divorce is contested or uncontested, I work with my clients to try to resolve their cases in the shortest amount of time under the circumstances, so that you can begin the journey of moving on and of healing.
 I also try to help clients save money in the process, by counseling about issues or procedures that are not worth fighting over.
 When I need to go to court to reach my client’s goals, I work to try to build the strongest case so that a judgment can be rendered quickly, reducing the overall time frame.

-Whether your divorce is contested or uncontested, you need an experienced Franklin divorce lawyer to help you.
+Whether your divorce is contested or uncontested, you need an experienced Brentwood divorce lawyer to help you.
 Call me, Judy A. Oxford, today at (615) 791-8511 or use the secure online form to schedule a free consultation.